anuket-project/anuket-specifications/doc/common/chapter00.md

 **Figure 2** below illustrates how each type of  specifications relate to different element of a typical cloud platform stack.

 <p align="center"><img src="./figures/tech_stack.png" alt="scope" title="Document Types" width="100%"/></p>
-<p align="center"><b>Figure 3:</b> Documentation Scope of Anuket</p>
+<p align="center"><b>Figure 3:</b> Documentation Scope of Anuket CNTT</p>

 Below is a diagram of the different artefacts that will need to be created to support the implementation of the abstract concepts presented in the **Reference Model**, which are then applied to create the **Reference Architecture** that will be deployed using the requirements spelled out in the **Reference Implementation**.

 <p align="center"><img src="./figures/tech_scope_3.png" alt="scope" title="Document Types" width="100%"/></p>
-<p align="center"><b>Figure 4:</b> Description of the possible different levels of Anuket artefacts</p>
+<p align="center"><b>Figure 4:</b> Description of the possible different levels of Anuket CNTT artefacts</p>

 <a name="3.4"></a>
 ## Relationship to other industry projects
-The Anuket work is not done in a vacuum.
+The Anuket CNTT work is not done in a vacuum.
 The intention from the beginning was to utilize the work from other Open Source and standards bodies within the industry.
-Some of the projects, but by no means all, that are related in some way to the Anuket efforts include:
+Some of the projects, but by no means all, that are related in some way to the Anuket CNTT efforts include:

 - ETSi NFV ISG
 - OpenStack
-- OPNFV
+- Anuket CNTT
 - ONAP
 - CNCF
 - MEF